 Buddha is all-pervasive at the hotel property.
 There are some huge paintings on the walls of their restaurant and coffee shop area.
 I loved the orange-hued paintings showing both the Buddha and his devotees.

 Look at this woman with folded hands among the ubiquitous prayer flags – so peaceful and so representative of the local ethos.

-Buddha in Mahaparinirvana state or the sleeping state just before he left his body spreads across the length of the coffee shop.
+Buddha in the Mahaparinirvana state or the sleeping state just before he left his body spreads across the length of the coffee shop.

 Odisha Stone Sculptures

-Mayfair hotels is an Odisha-based group and you see a bit of Odisha in the stone sculptures scattered across the property.
+Mayfair Hotel is an Odisha-based group and you see a bit of Odisha in the stone sculptures scattered across the property.
 There is Ganesha as soon you enter the driveway, there is Radha resting on Krishna’s shoulder who is playing flute for her and there is Buddha lost in his meditation.

 Stone sculptures bring in the very Indian ethos to space.

 Garuda at the entrance

 At a sharp bend in the Ranipool area of Gangtok, on one side you see a huge board announcing the Luxury Hotel, and on the other hand a colorful Garuda with folded hands.
 Garuda is a common symbol used in Sikkim – something that is rarely seen outside the state.
 I wonder if the mythical Garuda has a Sikkim connection.